-- Using ins\job, the main job was created.
-Launch it using the correct command from the table above.
-For example at obelix: qsub Job\MyFirstTest - Use the command to check job status to see if the job is already running. - When the job finished running, you'll find a file run.card in the folder and also a Script\Output\MyFirstTest.
-Look at these files. - Search the variable IGCM\OUT in the Script\Output\MyFirstTest file to find where the output are stored.
+- Launch the job which was created by ins_job using the correct command from the table above.
+For example at obelix : qsub Job_MyFirstTest - Use the command to check job status to see if the job is already running. - When the job finished running, you'll find a file run.card in the folder and also a Script_Output_MyFirstTest.
+Look at these files. - Search the variable IGCM_OUT in the Script_Output_MyFirstTest file to find where the output are stored.

-4.3 Continue the simulation
+3.3 Continue the simulation